forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

     F --> |No| H[Complete]
 ```

-It worth mentioning that attempt to predict amount of free parking spots in a parking location in Amsterdam (where we didn't have majority of all the transactions) resulted in weird numbers that exceeded amount of historical maximum of simultanious parkings.
+It worth mentioning that attempt to predict amount of free parking spots in a parking location in Amsterdam (where we didn't have majority of all the transactions) resulted in weird numbers that exceeded amount of historical maximum of simultaneous parking actions.